CaptainJimmy/HarborMaster/README.md

 # Harbor Master

-_**Concept:**_ There is a possible need in the small passenger vessel industry for management of the vessel(s) in the fleet, consumables such as engine oil, fuel levels, trip manifest logging. alcohol and beverages, as well as  alcohol, beverages, consumable supplies on hand.
-Ideally there will be three different consoles, one for captain, one for bartender, and one for manager.
+_**Concept:**_ There is a need in the small passenger vessel industry for management of the vessel(s) in the fleet, fuel levels, trip manifest logging,  consumables such as engine oil, alcohol, beverages, consumable supplies on hand.
+Ideally there will are three different consoles for different roles,  captain, bartender, and manager.
 The consoles will be mobile-friendly, and mobile-first.
 They each perform different functions, but they are easily done with the users phone, as they are written with Mobile First idealogy.

-Each function will store the data in a database (google firebase) as a record, and kept forever.
-The program will then update certain important parameters in tables that are only relevant at the current time (current fuel levels, engine hours, black water tank levels, etc), allowing the manager to easily within a couple of clicks find out exactly what he needs to know - such as when the last time the vessel was pumped out, how much ice is in the freezer, etc..
+Each function/task will store the data in a database (google firebase) as a record, and kept forever.
+The program will then update certain important parameters in persistent tables that are only relevant at the current time (current fuel levels, engine hours, fresh and black water tank levels, etc), allowing the manager to easily within a couple of clicks find out exactly what he needs to know - such as when the last time the vessel was pumped out, how much ice is in the freezer, fuel on board.

+## Contributors
+* James Reinknecht - Overall Product Design, JavaScript, Database Schema Design, Database Integration, AJAX Calls
+* Ruthie Campiz - Front End Design, Form Interactions, JavaScript, UI/UX Design, Database Integration
+* William Rainaud - Google Authentication, API Interaction, JavaScript, Database Integration

+## *Authentication Done With Google Auth*

 ## Captain's Console:
 Captain Logs in and is presented with a menu of tasks

-**Reports**
-Captain is able to view a report of the previous vessel check in and check out, last time the boat was fueled, last date the black tank was pumped, last time the fresh water was filled.

 **Weather Reports**
 Uses OpenWeatherAPI to get a weather report for the geolocation returned by the mobile